Chris-Luong/COMP6080/README.md

 ### **_ASYNC js-ajax-recusive-fetch_**

 - Solution shows how to use Promise.all with map() instead of calling fetch in a for loop
+- Also shows how to break up code using a new Promise for the Promise.all version
 - Recursive fetch is shown in ASYNC async-nested-promises

+### **_REACT fullstack-interaction _**

+- Shows how to use setTimeout and clearTimeout
+- Splits string by commas, removes spaces
+- Uses useEffect, useState and promise.allSettled for fetches